 Omnichannel Marketing: The Winning Guide for Business Growth

 As technology blurs the distinctions between physical and online retailing, marketing is moving away from “push” based marketing towards more personalized communication with consumers through many different channels and on many devices they use.
-This new model of marketing, so-called omnichannel marketing.
+This new model of marketing is called omnichannel marketing.

-You can’t just open a website and expect people to flood in.
+You can’t just make a website and expect people to flood in.
 If you really want to succeed you have to create traffic.

 Omnichannel marketing is a strategic approach to various channels as one broad delivery mechanism from companies website to social, email, website live chat, to in-store promotions.
 The goal of omni-channel marketing is to create a truly seamless customer experience across devices and platforms.

 Let’s bring this buzzword out of the corner office and look at some examples.

 You hop off the bus and are speed walking to work.
 You pass by your favorite coffee shop when their app buzzes and sends you a push notification “short on time – skip the line” so you press a button to reorder your favorite drink vanilla latte.
 Now your day starts much happier.
 They knew what you needed right when you needed it.
 That’s omni-channel marketing.